Israel Says It Shot Down Missile Over Tel Aviv

 Hezbollah, the Iran-backed Lebanese militant group, said in a statement that it had launched a ballistic missile targeting the headquarters of the Mossad, Israel’s foreign intelligence service, in the suburbs of Tel Aviv.
 The group said the attack was in retaliation for the assassination of its leaders and the explosion of pagers and radios that incapacitated many of its members.

 A spokesman for the Israeli military, Lt.
-Col. Nadav Shoshani, said the attack marked the first time the group had taken aim at Tel Aviv, Israel’s second-most populous city.
+Col. Nadav Shoshani, said the attack marked the first time the group had taken aim at Tel Aviv, Israel’s economic center.
 The missile had been headed toward civilian areas, rather than the Mossad headquarters, before it was intercepted, he told reporters in a news briefing.

 “They’re trying to shoot more and farther in,” he said.
 “This morning, they were able to shoot farther in, the first time in history to Tel Aviv.”